odoo/owl/doc/reference/template_syntax.md

 ### Custom Directives

-Owl 2 supports the declaration of custom directives.
-To use them, an Object of functions needs to be configured on the owl APP:
+Owl supports the declaration of custom directives.
+To use them, an Object of functions needs to be configured on the owl App:

 ```js
  new App(..., {